 Richard is passionate about community health outreach:

-Assistant University Librarian of Science and Business Libraries
+Assistant Director of Science Libraries

 Community Health Outreach: